naufal-0108/naufal-0108/README.md

-### Hi there 👋 im currently majoring statistics at University Indonesia and highly passionate about Data Science, Machine Learning, Business Intelligence, etc. This account will contain about all the projects that i have been working on it. feel free to contact me if you want to collaborate for a project !
+### Hi there 👋 My name is Naufal, im currently majoring statistics at University Indonesia and (DS, ML, DL, NLP) Enthusiast.
+This account will be a place for my projects that i've been working on it.
+Love learning new things everyday and stay thoughtful !
+### How to reach me :
+- IG : naufall_.f
+- Line : naufalfm1

 <!--
 **Naufal Fachri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.